Open discussion sessions in an unconference-style

 In relation to preventing the spread of Covid-19, Ngopi.8 will be implemented virtually through Zoom.

 , a cultural initiative by the Goethe-Institut Bandung, Institut Français d’Indonési Bandung and Rakarsa Foundation that unfolds throughout the whole year of 2021.
 Ngopi seeks to further explore the collaborative experiences of local artistic/creative/activist actors in their creative process as well as challenges, obstacles and potentials of working collectively on current issues in the city of Bandung.
 Consisting of nine open discussion sessions in an unconference-style, each Ngopi presents discussion triggers – inputs by local experts and practitioners – which result in an open discussion and fluid conversation with the audience-participants.
 The Ngopi series will emphasize three main topics: collective identity and diversity, environment and sustainability, and social justice and empowerment in our shared urban space.
 With these informal yet in-depth conversations we seek to build the ground for the next stages of the overall project.

 is produced in partnership with Rakarsa Foundation, the Goethe-Institut Bandung and the Institut Français d’Indonésie IFI Bandung, and supported by the German-Franco Cultural Fund.
 The project consists of a series of unconferences, a hackathon, and a final exhibition in December 2021.

-, artist, lecturer, founder of the Contemporary Art Studio, and Chairman of the Rakarsa Foundation.
-Graduated from FSRD Intitut Teknologi Bandung then worked and worked with the community to build a "safe space" for all people from various backgrounds.
+is an artist, lecturer, founder of the Contemporary Art Studio, and Chairman of the Rakarsa Foundation.
+Since graduating from FSRD Intitut Teknologi Bandung he has been with different communities to build a "safe space" for people from various backgrounds.
 Currently taking a master's degree in Anthropology at Padjadjaran University.